 Reserve officers are citizen volunteers who are dedicated to providing police services to the citizens of Scotts Valley.
 Reserve officers are uniformed and equipped identically to our department's full-time officers.
 They are required to complete all the in-service training that our full-time officers must complete such as firearms training, defensive tactics, first aid/CPR certification, defensive driving, and legal updates.
 Reserve officers are required to work a minimum of 16 hours each month, but on average they usually work more.
-Our current reserve officers are (pictured left to right) Tom Pohle, Don Murray, Teri Taylor, Scott Mitchell, and David Bergman.
+Our current reserve officers are (pictured left to right) Tom Pohle, Don Murray, Teri Taylor, current Officer Scott Mitchell, and David Bergman.
 Not pictured here is our newest Reserve Officer - retired SVPD Lieutenant John Hohmann.

 Classifications of a Reserve Officer